Covid Vaccine Information

 Vaccine Information:

-Anyone age 5 and over is now eligible to receive the COVID-19 vaccine.
+Anyone 6 months of age and older are eligible to receive the COVID-19 vaccine.

-Pfizer is authorized for anyone ages 5 and over.
+Pfizer is authorized for anyone ages 6 months of age and older.

 Pre-vaccination Checklist: Review to ensure you are able to receive the vaccine